 From large cattle and sheep properties, through to mining and Aboriginal and Torres Strait Islander communities.
-Become a part of the communities in which you work and live.
+You'll quickly become a part of the community in which you work and live.

-Hear from some of our registrars about what they loved about their GP training with JCU
+Hear why our registrars love their GP training experience with JCU

 "I have managed more stuff on my own than I would have in a bigger city hospital.
 Your career advancement can be fantastic because you are more likely to get better references, you are more likely to develop better relationships with the people who decide who works where than you are in a big city."

 - Dr Marco Giuseppin, JCU GP Registrar, Wide Bay region

 "You feel like part of the one community.
 Everyone is there to support each other.
 Everywhere you go, everyone is happy to wave hello, stop and have a chat, have a bit of a yarn and make you feel a part of not only their community but their family."

 - Dr Allison Hempenstall, JCU GP Registrar, Thursday Island